atapas/custom-hook-npm/readme.md

 You can build the project in two ways:

-- 1. `yarn build`: To build the project with source map.
+- 1. `yarn build`: To build the project with a source map.
 - 2. `yarn build: prod`.
-This will generate minified files without sourcemap.
+This will generate minified files without a sourcemap.

 ### NPM Pack for test